Anti-avoidance rules for Registered Education Savings Plans

-The anti-avoidance rules provide a special tax on certain advantages that unduly exploit the tax attributes of an RESP, as well as special taxes on prohibited investments and on non-qualified investments.
+The anti-avoidance rules provide a special tax on certain advantages that unduly exploit the tax attributes of a registered education savings plans (RESP), as well as special taxes on prohibited investments and on non-qualified investments.

 Each person who is a subscriber of an RESP is jointly liable for the taxes on prohibited investments, non-qualified investments and advantages described below.
 Where two or more subscribers of an RESP are jointly liable to pay such a tax, only one form needs to be filed on behalf of all the subscribers that are liable for the tax.